 They offer some easy ways to earn, but the free methods are all super duper low paying, and so to reach your first $50 payout it will take you at least a month.
 If you don’t mind this and would still like to join, you can either sign up for InboxPays here or by clicking the link below:

-If you really want to make money on GPT sites, I’d recommend that you go with better sites like Swagbucks (read review) and Fusion Cash (read review,) both these sites have a better reputation, offer a $5 sign up bonus, and have easier and quicker payouts.
+If you really want to make money on GPT sites, I’d recommend that you go with better sites like Swagbucks which has a better reputation, offer a $5 sign up bonus, and have easier and quicker payouts.

 My #1 recommendation is 100% legit and I recommend it because it’s a business model that’s suitable for the complete beginner to get into, and the income potential is virtually limitless.
 It is a good opportunity for anyone looking to build a genuine work-at-home online business, but it does require real work and it is not another get-rich-quick scheme.
 If you’re motivated and ready to do the work and change your life financially, get my free guide here: